Building your own home gym is more convenient, time efficient, and (potentially) cheaper than going to a commercial gym.

 You don’t need a deadlift platform, but it’ll let you descend faster while deadlifting and barbell rowing, which means you won’t have to waste energy slowly lowering the weights.

-I recommend the Rogue deadlift platform.
+I recommend the Rogue deadlift platform, which costs $632 (including the rubber floor tiles).
 As you can tell, I’m a bit of a Rogue fanboy, but for good reason: they make durable, aesthetic, and fine-grained products, they take care of their workers and customers, and they’re made in ‘Murica.

 If you want a more affordable option, make your own platform with some heavy duty rubber floor tiles like Rubber-Cal Shark Tooth Heavy Duty Mats.
 You’ll likely have to push them back into place every now and then, and they don’t offer quite as much protection as a real deadlift platform, but they work fine.